ocaml-flambda/flambda-backend/ocaml/jane/doc/local-reference.md

 allocations in OCaml.
 For a gentler introduction, see [the introduction](local-intro.md).

-When local allocations are enabled with the `-extension local` flag, the compiler may locally allocate some values, placing them on a stack rather than the garbage collected heap.
+When local allocations are enabled, the compiler may locally allocate some values, placing them on a stack rather than the garbage collected heap.
 Instead of waiting for the next GC, the memory used by locally allocated values is reclaimed when their _region_ (see below) ends, and